rust-util-collections/ruc/README.md

 Rust Util Collection, components included:

 - Chained error management
+  - optional features: `no_std`
 - Local command execution based on rust standard library
   - required features: `cmd`
 - Remote command execution based on the SSH protocol
   - required features: `ssh`
 - Interprocess Communication Based on Unix Abstract Sockets
   - required features: `uau`
   - only available on various Linux platforms
   - the built-in functions only support the UDP protocol
 - ...

 In addition, there is a feature named "full", using it will enable all functional features.